-AIS transponder identifying the yacht's position, course and speed to other craft will remain RECOMMENDED for 2023.
+AIS transponder identifying the yacht's position, course and speed to other craft will be mandatory except for sailors who have already completed at least twenty (20) GLSS Solo Challenges.
+It must be turned on and transmitting for the entire event.